 Always dreamed to have your own activity such as a restaurant, bakery or anything else.
 Gran Canaria is pretty much the “gay el dorado” as it is the perfect place to open an LGBT+ business.

-If you’re not the entrepreneurial type, your best chances are to work in the hospitality industry (hotels, bars, restaurants as the island is full of them) or work as a performer (singer, dancer, drag queen) as the island has shows every single day.
+If you’re not the entrepreneurial type, your best chances are to work in the hospitality industry (hotels, bars, restaurants as the island is full of them) or work as a performer (singer, dancer, drag queen) as the island has shows every single day in many venues.

-Many are opting to work remotely from the island (with their company located elsewhere on Earth).
-You will also find several coworking spaces if you need one.
+Many are also opting to work remotely from the island (with their company located elsewhere on Earth).
+You will also find several co-working spaces if you need one.

 Moving too Gran Canaria means moving to Spain.
 So all you need to know is pretty much Spaniard culture.
 Expatica is pretty much the best resource online to prepare your move in a new country and to learn about all of the local customs.
 So click here for all the information necessary.

 If you are a citizen of the EU, you can move here pretty easily.
 Just your ID is enough.
 If you are not, you’ll have to look at your options with the Spain embassy in your country.
 If you live in a country where being gay is illegal (and of course that you are gay/lgbt+) you can claim your human right to asylum.

 In Spain, to be able to work legally, you will need to register, you’ll obtain a number called NIE.

 Once you have your country situation figured out, you’ll need to become a resident with the city (you have to go to city hall in person).
 Bonus, for all Canarian residents, to bring them closer to mainland Spain, they get 75% discounts on all flights and boats to travel there (Madrid, Barcelona, etc).
 That’s a super awesome perk to have!